neurodsp-tools/neurodsp/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to NeuroDSP!
-We welcome contributions to the project that extend or improve code and/or documenation and/or tutorials in the NeuroDSP project!
+We welcome contributions to the project that extend or improve code and/or documentation and/or tutorials in the NeuroDSP project!

 If you have an idea you would like to contribute to NeuroDSP, please first check that